ericoc/indego-py-lib/README.md

     2 stations returned

-Providing a argument/filter to `get_stations()` to limit the selection of stations only limits the results within the `Indego` class.
+Providing an argument/filter to `get_stations()` to limit the selection of stations only limits the results within the `Indego` class.
 The API end-point itself always returns all stations.

 Unfortunately, there does not appear to be a signifcant amount of documentation for the API being used nor does there seem to be any parameters available to limit the stations being retrieved from the API.